grab/engineering-blog/_posts/2022-04-29-graph-networks.md

     2.  **Network-based feature system**: A configurable system for engineers to adjust machine learning features based on network connectivity, e.g. number of hops between two users, numbers of shared devices between two IP addresses.

-* **Graph-based Machine Learning**: Unlike traditional fraud detection models, graph neural networks (GNN) are able to utilise the structural correlations on the graph and act as a sustainable foundation to combat many different kinds of fraud.
-The data science team has built large-scale GNN models for scenarios like AML and fraud detection.
+* **Graph-based Machine Learning**: Unlike traditional fraud detection models, Graph Neural Networks (GNN) are able to utilise the structural correlations on the graph and act as a sustainable foundation to combat many different kinds of fraud.
+The data science team has built large-scale GNN models for scenarios like anti-money laundering and fraud detection.

-    Fig 2 shows a Money Laundering Network where hundreds of accounts coordinate the placement of funds, layering the illicit monies through a complex web of transactions making funds hard to trace, and consolidation of the funds into spending accounts.
+    Fig 2 shows a Money Laundering Network where hundreds of accounts coordinate the placement of funds, layering the illicit monies through a complex web of transactions making funds hard to trace, and consolidate funds into spending accounts.

 <div class="post-image-section"><figure>
   <img src="/img/graph-intro/image3.gif" alt="Change Data Capture flow" style="width:60%"><figcaption align="middle"><i>Fig 2: Money Laundering Network</i></figcaption>